t89/matryoshka/README.md

 1. Enter your repo directory and call the script `bash path/to/matryoshka.sh` (or use the more convenient `alias`)

+2. You are presented with a list of available submodules.
+Select all or a specific one.

-2. Decide if you would just like to update all submodules and leave them **unstaged* and uncommitted* or generate a commit for each updated submodule.
+3. Decide if you would just like to update and leave the changes **unstaged and uncommitted** or generate a commit for each updated submodule individually.

 ## How does auto-commit work?